How Do You Recycle Paint?

 Many waste management companies do not offer curbside pick up of paint products because of some paint products are classified as hazardous material.
 That means the best way to find a paint recycling center near me is to first check with some of the popular home improvement businesses in the area such as Sherwin Williams, Lowes, and Home Depot.
 If the businesses themselves don’t offer paint recycling or free paint disposal services in your particular area, they at least are a great resource to guide homeowners and businesses where to find paint recycling facilities in a location near you.

 Sherwin Williams Paint Recycling: Homeowners or businesses who have ever wondered does Sherwin Williams take used paint will be happy to know that disposal pickup service is available for businesses and homeowners.
-However, Sherwin Williams does not accept hazardous waste material and therefore do not accept oil-based point or spray paint cans (aerosols).
+However, Sherwin Williams does not accept hazardous waste material and therefore do not accept oil-based paint or spray paint cans (aerosols).
 Other hazardous waste not accepted by Sherwin Williams includes sealers, solvents and other items typically used for industrial use.
 The best thing to do is call your local Sherwin Williams store and ask them what options they provide for paint recycling.

 Lowes Paint Recycling: When it comes to paint recycling, Lowes does not offer paint disposal services as a corporate policy.
 However, some individual store locations might maintain a different policy when it comes to paint recycling so it certainly can’t hurt to reach out to the Lowes store in your area and ask.
 “What can I recycle at Lowes?”